oracle/cloudtestdrive/AppDev/wls/helidon-verrazzano/intro/intro.md

 ### Objectives

 * Set up your Oracle Cloud Free Tier account (if you haven't done so already).
+  * In case you are running this lab with instructors, they will provide you the login credentials for the environments.

 * Set up an Oracle Kubernetes Engine instance on the Oracle Cloud Infrastructure.
 * Install the Verrazzano platform.
 * Deploy the *Helidon MP* application.